lostdemeter/spacetimezeta/README.md

 This visualization helps understand the long-term behavior of geodesics and their interaction with the Riemann zeta function's critical strip.

-## Plan for Rigorous Proof
-See `plan.txt` for the step‑by‑step evolution from moral proof to rigorous argument, including:

-- Formalizing the metric with Connes' spectral triple.
-- Analytic geodesic proofs.
-- Equivalence theorem to RH.
-- Spectral action minimization.
-- Validation and contradictions.

 ## Dependencies

 Listed in `requirements.txt`.
 Key libraries: `mpmath`, `numpy`, `scipy`, `matplotlib`.